balgot/mathematico/README.md

-# mathematico
+# Mathematico

-In this project, we create a game **Mathematico** as described in ???.
-Then we will create models for playing the game optimally and report the achieved results.
+A classic game, for unlimited number of players.
+Each player keeps track of their own board and after 25 random choices of numbers, the score is calculated for each player and the highest score wins.

 ## Rules of the Game